Rob-Valdez/New_Django_App_Instructions/README.md

 19. validate that placeholder text is there

+20. python manage.py createsuperuser

-20. pipenv lock
+21. pipenv lock

-21. at root directory for project, create Procfile file
+22. at root directory for project, create Procfile file

-22. add to Procfile
+23. add to Procfile

         web: gunicorn [projectname].wsgi --log-file -

-23. pipenv install gunicorn==19.9.0
+24. pipenv install gunicorn==19.9.0

-24. pipenv install whitenoise==3.3.1
+25. pipenv install whitenoise==3.3.1

-25. in root project directory, add 'static' directory
+26. in root project directory, add 'static' directory

-26. in settings.py,
+27. in settings.py,

     copy the secret key to a notepad